foliovision/fv-wordpress-flowplayer/readme.txt

 * Bugfix - comas in post content not appearing on site for some users
 * CSS - avoiding FOUC when loading playlist tabs
-* Lightbox - fix for WebP images
+* Lightbox - fix for WebP images and responsive image picking

 = 6.3.7 - 2017/10/17 =